-- You must provide information about how you used AI.
-This should include all the prompts you used with the AI applications.
-I may ask you to identify which words in your final draft were generated by the AI application and which were written by you, so keep that information available. - You may NOT use AI when asked to provide personal examples, to define a concept in your own words, or give an opinion, e.g., in the Key Concepts assignments.
+- You must summarize how you used AI, e.g., to check for grammar mistakes, to get ideas. - You must save and submit the conversation that you had with the AI tool while working on the assignment.
+The easiest way is to save the conversation as a PDF file and then submit that with your assignment. - Keep in mind that AI tools often create false information.
+It is your responsibility to double-check all information created by AI tools.
+If you submit incorrect information from AI, it will count against you. - AI tools often create very bad writing style.
+I strongly suggest editing all output from AI tools to make it sound more like you and less generic. - You may NOT use AI when asked to provide personal examples, to define a concept in your own words, or give an opinion, e.g., in the Key Concepts assignments.
 The point of those questions is for you to think about how the OB topic applies to your own life, but AI applications do not know you.